By Pam Kenworthy OBE

 Mind the midlife pay gap

-So will Prime Minister David Cameron’s plan to make any company with more than 250 workers reveal how much on average it pays men and women make any difference?
+So will companies with more than 250 workers having to reveal how much on average it pays men and women make any difference?
 Will naming and shaming work?
 There is certainly a long held belief in government, supported by academic research, that the publication of data in health and education drives improvements.
-We also know that the voluntary approach has resulted in less than half a dozen companies publishing their results.
+We also know that the voluntary approach resulted in less than half a dozen companies publishing their results.

 However, outside of large organisations, the pay audit requirement is an important additional step.
 The Fawcett Society, which campaigns on this issue, has been calling for the enactment of section 78 of the Equality Act for some time, together with expanding opportunities for quality flexible and part time working, and improving parental leave.